 This versatile tart can be adapted all year round, using fruits in season.
 At this time of year, rhubarb and strawberries are in plentiful supply so I have used those.
 I like the combination of sour rhubarb with sweet fragrant strawberries, but given the current glut of strawberries, you could use all strawberries.
+You'll need about 350g-400g rhubarb, not the whole bunch - stew the remainder with a little brown sugar, small cinnamon stick, orange juice and zest,

 Bake it in a ceramic quiche or pie dish lined with baking paper and serve straight from oven to table.
 Great with clotted cream and/or ice cream.